PLAN EXTRA TIME FOR YOUR COMMUTE

-- When the bus approaches, wave to the operator to signal them to stop.
+- When the bus approaches, wave to the operator to signal the bus to stop.

-For added safety, the bus will leave space between the front door and a snow bank or snow-covered curb.
+- For added safety, the bus will stop to leave space between the bus door and a snow bank or snow-covered curb.
 This allows passengers room to step onto the bus.

 ADDITIONAL RIDING INFO TIPS

 - When riding at night, hold a flashlight so that the driver can see you waiting at a stop.

 - If possible, wear reflective apparel or safety bands on your coat or other clothing.